 - 8. When the preset bale length is reached, the plunger will extend to compress the bale for the last time. - 9.
 As the plunger begins to retract, the knotting cycle begins.
 The plunger will stop momentarily to allow the twine needles to extend between the plunger and bale. - 10.
-After the needles are extended, the plunger will finish retracting, and the feed fork will start to load another batch of material into the bale chamber. - 11.
+After the needles are extended, the plunger will finish 2.
+If the needles have already reached TDC and the retracting, and the feed fork will start to load another batch knotter has already begun to tie a knot, then the needles of material into the bale chamber. - 11.
 The twine needles return to their home position, completing the knotting cycle. - 12.
 As the next bale is produced in the bale chamber, the finished bale is pushed further back until it slides off bale chute.